Safeguarding Policy

 • Have and use an Anti-Bullying Policy responding to any complaint of bullying or prejudice within the school.
 Have a member of staff as an Anti-Bullying Champion - Adam Bradford: [email protected];

-• Have an e-safety policy in line with Pan Dorset Safeguarding Children Partnership; requirements.
-Have a member of staff as an Online Safety Champion – Mr Lee Riviello: [email protected];
+Have an Online Safety Policy in line with BCP Safeguarding Children Partnership; requirements.
+Have a member of staff as an Online Safety Champion – Mr Alex Dunnachie: [email protected];

 • Have a Prevent lead - Mr Adam Bradford; [email protected];